The UNC HCC offers a comprehensive tinnitus evaluation for further assessing the nature and severity of your tinnitus.

 If are concerned about your tinnitus or find it bothersome for communication or activities of daily living, we strongly encourage you to take this step to improving your well-being.
 Schedule a comprehensive tinnitus evaluation today!

 Read more about Tinnitus Management at UNC Health Talk

 Hearing Aids & Tinnitus

 Patients with hearing loss and tinnitus can often find relief from their tinnitus with the use of hearing aids.
 A 2007 study of hearing health professionals, found that roughly 60% of tinnitus patients experienced some relief from their tinnitus when wearing hearing aids and approximately 22% of patients found significant relief.
+Modern hearing aids often have additional special features for managing tinnitus.
 Discuss your options with your Audiologist today.
 You can also explore free phone apps which generate masking noises and sounds.
 Read more about Tinnitus Masking.

 Webinar on Tinnitus